 Before Growing Saffron Crocus

 Once you have purchased the saffron crocus bulbs, you can plant them in your yard.
-As they are fall blooming crocus, you will plant them in the fall, but it will probably not bloom the year you plant them.
+As they are fall-blooming crocus, you will plant them in the fall, but they will probably not bloom the year you plant them.
 Instead, you will see foliage in the spring, which will die back, and saffron flowers the following fall.

 Saffron crocus bulbs do not store well.
 Plant them as soon as possible after receiving them.